 Learning to Listen

-Learning to listen is the key to early literacy…and there is no better, or easier way to learn to listen than through enjoying, exploring and playing music!
+Learning to listen is the key to early literacy…and there is no better, or easier way to learn to listen than through enjoying, exploring and playing with sound…. making music!

 The transition from Nursery to Primary 1 is a big deal for young children!

-For many children this challenge can continue well into their Primary school experience.
+For many children this challenge can continue well into their Primary school experience, as literacy and numeracy become the foundation of all their learning.

 For early literacy, focussed or “active” listening is so important.